9 Ways to Create a School Morning Routine for Kids (Printables)

 7. Assign spaces

-Find a corner in your home (close to the door or in your kid’s room where you can create assigned spaces for their school-related items).
+Find a corner in your home (close to the door or your kid’s room where you can create assigned spaces for their school-related items).

 Whether it be a mud room, a command center, or a wall with hooks and a few cubbies—get organized!
 It will change your life.